Alphalaneous/HappyTextures/README.md

 Note that "CCMenuItemSpriteExtra" must be a child of a "CCMenu" to be clickable.

 You can also create alerts and popups using this.
 Alerts require a "title" and "description" attribute.
 Popups are a blank slate and open like an alert, and you are required to add elements to it yourself.
 You can set a popup sprite, size, and title optionally.
 The sprite should be a scale 9 sprite such as "GJ_square01.png".
-When an alert or popup is created, they will show on screen instantly.
+When an alert or popup is created, they will only show on screen if you set "show" to true.
 It is best to throw these under a button's event to prevent annoying popups from opening whenever you switch scenes or when another popup appears.

 Alerts optionally have the ability for you to change the "button-text" attribute, which changes it from the word "Okay" to whatever you specify.